 Many women experience swollen feet during pregnancy.
 If the swelling is more than normal, it could be a sign of preeclampsia.
 Preeclampsia is a medical condition where pregnant women develop hypertension and protein in their urine.
 It normally occurs after the 20th week of pregnancy.
 Other symptoms that appear with preeclampsia include stomach pain, vision problems, nausea, headaches, and decreased urination.

-Swelling in the feet may be caused by a condition like lymphedema.
+Swelling in the feet may be caused by a condition like a lymphedema.
 This medical condition occurs when lymph nodes are removed or stop functioning properly.
 As a result, fluid pools within the tissue and causes swelling.
-Over time, this can cause swelling, deformity and slower healing.
-Lymphedema normally occurs after radiation therapy or surgeries.
+Over time, this can cause swelling, deformity, and slower healing.
+Lymphedema normally occurs after radiation therapy or surgery.

 How Do Swollen Feet Affect Water Retention?

 This medical condition can be diagnosed by examining the affected feet.
 After this is done, the physician may perform other tests to figure out what the cause is.
-The doctor may order an ECG, blood tests or a urinalysis.
+The doctor may order an ECG, blood test, or urinalysis.
 They may also order a chest X-ray.

 All of the solutions above can be natural methods to deal with the issue.
-Individuals can take herbal supplements or herbal diuretics to encourage the release of built up fluids.
-Other treatment like compression stockings can help to stimulate blood flow and encourage the release of excess fluids.
+Individuals can take herbal supplements or herbal diuretics to encourage the release of built-up fluids.
+Other treatments like compression stockings can help to stimulate blood flow and encourage the release of excess fluids.